 Several scholarships are available to help defray the cost of the camp.
 Please check the “Scholarships” tab on the main Summer Music Institute page to access this information.
 The Dorothy M. Price scholarship requires an application form.

 Daily master classes will be presented.

 Duet Concert: Upon arrival, each camper will be assigned a duet partner to study a four-hand piece.
 Students will collaborate for three days.
 This collaboration will culminate in a duet concert.

 A daily recreation time is scheduled for campers to enjoy the facilities at the BGSU Recreation Center, located right next to the music building.

 2018 Guest Artitst

-The prize-winner of three international competitions, she often serves on competitions jury panels, including Liszt-Garrison International Competition (USA), Los Angeles International Liszt Competition (USA), Ibla Grand Prize (Italy), Schmidbauer International Competition (USA), and MTNA auditions.
+The prize-winner of three international competitions, she often serves on competition jury panels, including Liszt-Garrison International Competition (USA), E-Piano Competition (USA), Los Angeles International Liszt Competition (USA), Ibla Grand Prize (Italy), Schmidbauer International Competition (USA), and MTNA auditions.
 She is a member of the American Liszt Society’s Board of Directors and one of the founders and the Artistic Director of Piano Sundays at Old Capitol Concert Series (IA).
 Ksenia Nosikova is a Steinway Artist.